A dirty gas grill sits open.

 A soft scrubber is used to clean a gas grill grate.

 Grilling season is upon us, and you may have just opened the cover to your grill to find you forgot to clean it last fall before storing it away.
-Or maybe you want to ensure you’re always staying on top of keeping your grill looking spotless.
-Either way, the process is generally the same, no matter when cleaning a grill.
+Or you want to ensure you always stay on top of keeping your grill looking spotless.
+Either way, the process is the same when cleaning a grill.

-There are several types of grills out there, and they’re not all created equal.
+Several grills are out there, and they are not all created equal.
 Figuring out how to clean your specific grill can feel like a daunting task.
-Some grills are harder to clean than others based on the type of grill or the type of grill grates.
-Our trusty guide will lay out how to clean several types of grills and have your grill looking as good as new.
+Some grills are more challenging to clean than others based on the grill type or the grill grates.
+Our trusted guide will lay out how to clean various grills and make your grill look new.

 Grill Cleaning Brushes

-For the longest time, a wire brush was the gold standard for cleaning a grill.
-They’re strong material brushes that work great for cleaning grills, but they should be used with caution.
-It was found the bristles could break off over time and get lodged in grill grates causing them to end up in food and leading to injury.
-If using a wire brush, be sure to check your grates after cleaning to ensure there aren’t any stray bristles stuck in them.
+A wire brush was the gold standard for cleaning a grill for the longest time.
+They are durable brushes that work great for cleaning grills but should be used cautiously.
+It was found that the bristles could break off over time and get lodged in grill grates, causing them to end up in food and leading to injury.
+If using a wire brush, check your grates after cleaning to ensure no stray bristles are stuck.
 Also, double-check your brush frequently for damage.
 Replace the brush immediately if any loose bristles are found.

-Now there are several alternatives to the traditional wire grill brush, such as palmyra brushes with all-natural bristles that soften and burn away if they fall out.
+Several alternatives to the traditional wire grill brush include palmyra brushes with all-natural bristles that soften and burn away if they fall out.
 You can also use a nylon or stainless steel grill brush.
-For bristle-free cleaning, there are wood grill scrapers that have notches in them that will contour around grill grates over time, so they’ll work perfectly with any setup you have.
+For bristle-free cleaning, wood grill scrapers have notches that will contour around grill grates over time, so they will work perfectly with any setup you have.

 How to Clean a Charcoal Grill

 Charcoal grills are one of the easiest cleans but require cleaning after every use.
-Charcoal bricks need to be replenished each time and naturally block the vents at the bottom of the grill as they turn to ash.
+Charcoal bricks must be replenished each time, and the vents at the bottom of the grill must be naturally blocked as they turn to ash.
 Eventually, this will increase the chance of a fire and lead to fluctuating cooking temperatures.
-Here’s how to clean a charcoal grill after each use:
+Here is how to clean a charcoal grill after each use:

 1. Dump any leftover bricks and ash into a metal container.
-(Be sure you wait until the bricks have cooled down considerably)
+(Wait until the bricks have cooled)

-2. Use a grill brush to remove any excess charcoal dust and debris from inside the bowl.
+2. Use a grill brush to remove excess charcoal dust and debris inside the bowl.

 3. Clean the grates with a grill brush.
-A ball of aluminum foil and a pair of tongs can also be used if you don’t have a brush.
+(A ball of aluminum foil and tongs can also be used)

 4. Apply vegetable oil to the grates with a rag or paper towel.
-This will help prevent food from sticking to the grates and rust build-up.
+(Prevents food sticking and rust buildup)

 5. Clean the exterior and interior of the grill bowl and lid with mild dish soap and a steel brush.